Kaan0200/palliative-serv/README.md

 # PHP Palliative server

-A pretty bare bones server used for updating the palliative mobile app
+A pretty bare bones server used for updating the palliative mobile app.
+It has the tools an admin would need.

 ## Documentation